adonix-org/postrise/README.md

 }
 ```

-Or if delgating to a `NOLOGIN` role:
+Or if delegating to a `NOLOGIN` role:

 ```java
 try (final Connection connection = server.getConnection("my_database", "my_application_role")) {